 - Accepting the reality of your situation can work wonders for your mental state.
 Acceptance doesn’t mean that you like the way things are going currently, it simply means that you are not mentally fighting against them.
 Caregivers can take a bit of advice from the well-known Serenity Prayer by accepting the things they cannot change, gathering the courage to change the things they can, and finding the wisdom to know the difference between these two.
 Keep in mind that embracing the countless challenges of life and caregiving with a level head takes practice for many people.
 Don’t feel discouraged if you aren’t able to immediately accept everything on your plate with a smile.
 Just focus on the goal of not creating more anxiety for yourself by refusing to stress over things that aren’t in your control.

 - Journaling is a cathartic and low-cost activity that helps many people express and examine their emotions.
 When we write down our feelings for our eyes only, we can be totally honest without fear of judgement.
 Putting our negative emotions on paper can take away some of their power and reduce their ability to generate even more damaging feelings like guilt and anxiety.
 Journaling about positive experiences is important, too, as it can remind you to embrace gratitude and help you achieve a more balanced attitude in your daily life.

-- Learn to forgive yourself for perceived shortcomings in caregiving and other areas of your life.
+- Stop feeling guilty.
+Learn to forgive yourself for perceived shortcomings in caregiving and other areas of your life.
 When journaling, you may uncover some issues that you can improve upon.
 Other problems may stump you.
 Remind yourself that, while you may have flaws, you are giving your very best.
 If there is something you feel you can improve upon, talk to another caregiver or a professional counselor or join a Support Group to see how to go about developing stronger skills.